strategineer/personal-website/content/books/9781598537536/index.md

 I wouldn't be surprised if the Female Man is her one hit and the rest of her work is where she falled to achieve the popular and critical success of the Female Man...

 After finishing this novel,  I'm going to take a Russ break but I might come back to her work eventually.

+The Complete Alyx stories: ⭐⭐___

+Nothing too special here.
+Really not what I was expecting.
+This seems like it could have been somewhat revolutionary at the time but in 2024, having a woman protagonist isn't enough to make a text interesting.

+These stories aren't continuous and don't fall into the same genre and don't even feature the same Alyx character.
+It's hard to evaluate these as a collection of cohesive stories.
+When and where these stories take place is all over the place.
+The writing style shifts drastically between the stories for no discernible reason, other than the passage of time and Russ disinterest in tying these stories together more.

+The last one is the only one I really enjoyed reading.
+It's very high concept, the writing is evocative and it's short.
+That's the only story I can recommend without caveats.

+Overall, I wouldn't recommend these stories.